-The number of COVID-19 cases is expected to go up, resulting in a sharp rise if mapped out over time.
-When there’s an overwhelming surge of patients to hospitals during a pandemic, we can help “flatten the curve” by slowing down the spread of cases and staggering the number of patients who need acute hospital care over time.
-This is why social distancing is so important now.
+When the number of COVID-19 cases goes up, it results in a sharp rise if mapped out over time.
+When there’s an overwhelming surge of patients to hospitals during a pandemic, we can help “flatten the curve” by slowing down the spread of cases and staggering the number of patients who need acute hospital care.
+This is why mask wearing and social distancing is so important.
 It’s our best strategy for mitigation.

 “There’s only so much that we can do within our hospitals as healthcare providers to mitigate an outbreak.
 This is a moment where the public must take proper measures.
 Be responsible and proactive in order to avoid an unprecedented surge that our hospitals across this state and nation will not be able to handle,” Dr. Choi said.
 “Social distancing, hand hygiene, responsible traveling and social awareness is our best strategy.”

 How important is testing?